isaacs/node-glob/README.md

 expand into `a/b/c` and `abcd`.

-The following characters have special magic meaning when used in a path portion:
+The following characters have special magic meaning when used in a path portion.
+With the exception of `**`, none of these match path separators (ie, `/` on all platforms, and `\` on Windows).

-- `*` Matches 0 or more characters in a single path portion
+- `*` Matches 0 or more characters in a single path portion.
+  When alone in a path portion, it must match at least 1 character.
+If `dot:true` is not specified, then `*` will not match against a `.` character at the start of a path portion.
-- `?` Matches 1 character
+- `?` Matches 1 character.
+If `dot:true` is not specified, then
+  `?` will not match against a `.` character at the start of a path portion.
 - `[...]` Matches a range of characters, similar to a RegExp range.
 If the first character of the range is `!` or `^` then it matches any character not in the range.
+If the first character is `]`, then it will be considered the same as `\]`, rather than the end of the character class.
 - `!(pattern|pattern|pattern)` Matches anything that does not match any of the patterns provided.
 May _not_ contain `/` characters.
+Similar to `*`, if alone in a path portion, then the path portion must have at least one character.
 - `?(pattern|pattern|pattern)` Matches zero or one occurrence of the patterns provided.
 May _not_ contain `/` characters.
 - `+(pattern|pattern|pattern)` Matches one or more occurrences of